 - 1. In the Desired License Type field, select Cloudera Enterprise. - 2.
 In the License Key field, either select a Cloudera Enterprise license file to upload or select Direct Input and input the license file text directly into the text area. - 3.
-To enable usage-based billing, enter the billing ID provided to you by Cloudera in the Billing ID field. - 9.
-By default, the version of Cloudera Manager installed depends on the version of Cloudera Director you are using: - If you are using Cloudera Director 2.0, the latest released version of Cloudera Manager 5.5 is installed by default. - If you are using Cloudera Director 2.1, the latest released version of Cloudera Manager 5.7 is installed by default.
+To enable usage-based billing, enter the billing ID provided to you by Cloudera in the Billing ID field.

+9. By default, the version of Cloudera Manager installed depends on the version of Cloudera Director you are using:

+- If you are using Cloudera Director 2.0, the latest released version of Cloudera Manager 5.5 is installed by default. - If you are using Cloudera Director 2.1, the latest released version of Cloudera Manager 5.7 is installed by default. - If you are using Cloudera Director 2.2, the latest released version of Cloudera Manager 5.9 is installed by default.